City-of-Helsinki/mvj/README.md

 ### Backup database

-Most important thing to remember when making a backup is to sanitize the data, when neeeded.
+Most important thing to remember when making a backup is to sanitize the data, when needed.
 Usually we need to take dump from the database only for the development/testing purposes so normally you should sanitize the data.
 We are using [Django sanitized dump](https://github.com/andersinno/django-sanitized-dump/#django-management-commands) for sanitizing data so check the most recent instructions from the vendor.

 <strong>When running backup for the staging/testing/development purposes, you should exclude few tables to limit the size of the backup.</strong> So remember to add `--exclude-table-data 'public.auditlog_logentry' --exclude-table-data 'public.batchrun_jobrunlog*' --exclude-table-data 'public.django_q_task'` to `pg_dump` command.